djav1985/v-comic-layout-designer/README.md

 Uploaded images are stored in `public/uploads/`.
 Generated exports live in `public/storage/generated/`.

+State archives download as ZIP files that include `state.db` alongside every asset in `public/uploads/`.
+Restoring a snapshot replaces the database and asset library with the archive contents.

 ## Keyboard Shortcuts

+Open the workspace help menu next to **Add Page** to reveal these commands when you need a refresher.

 | Shortcut | Action |
 | --- | --- |